Oldham trust pushes fan-led takeover aim

 "The supporters' trust I represent owns 3% of the football club already but we want to increase that.

-"We have to fundraise, contact the businesses and the people of Oldham and say - 'It's important.
-If you're invested in Oldham, invest in Oldham Athletic.'
-And that's what we're going to try to achieve as a supporters trust."
+"We have to fundraise, contact the businesses and the people of Oldham and say: 'It's important.
+If you're invested in Oldham, invest in Oldham Athletic'.
+And that's what we're going to try to achieve as a supporters' trust."

 Supporters groups including OASF and Push the Boundary are coming together for a fans' forum on 12 May, with the aim of a potential coalition in their work with the club.